ohpyupi/study.security-plus/impl-security-systems.md

 * Includes firewall, IDS, antivirus, and some other devices

 ### VDE (Virtual Desktop Environment)
-* Ensures all workstations have a common configuration, do not contain a rogue software installation, and all patches are ketp up do date
+* Ensures all workstations have a common configuration, do not contain a rogue software installation, and all patches are ketp up-to-date

 ### Immutable Server
 * A server that has a configuration for applications and the OS that cannot be changed